Sixth Circuit Finds Albanian-Speaking Petitioner Filed Frivolous Asylum Application

 **This translation blog post should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

-All Language Alliance, Inc., provider of legal translation services for immigration litigation, offers certified translations of asylum documents and legal interpreting services in Pashto, Albanian, Russian, Mandarin Chinese, Romanian, Bulgarian, Dari, Mongolian, French, Arabic, Spanish, and other languages.
+All Language Alliance, Inc., provider of legal translation services for immigration litigation, offers certified translation of supporting documents for an affirmative asylum application and legal interpreting services in Pashto, Albanian, Russian, Mandarin Chinese, Romanian, Bulgarian, Dari, Mongolian, French, Arabic, Spanish, Sinhala, and other languages.

 #alllanguagealliance #immigrationtranslation #USCIStranslation #immigrationtranslator #immigrationinterpreter #legaltranslation #legaltranslationservices #legaldocumenttranslation #legaltranslator #law #lawyers #litigation #immigration #certifiedtranslation #certifiedtranslationservices